drpacman/advent-of-code-2022/README.md

+# Advent of code 2022
+Learn some C!

 # VSCode set up
+Added the following extenions:
+- C/C++
+- C/C++ Extensions Pack

-Library docs - Installed cpp-reference-and-documentation plugin, highlight code and press CTRL+SHIFT+A to show cpp documenation page.
+- Cpp-reference-and-documentation - adds display for library docs when highlighting code and press CTRL+SHIFT+A to show cpp documenation page.

 # Useful links